With God Daily | SkyeJethani.com

 SUMMARY: A Monday through Friday devotional that can be viewed through the With God Daily app, available on the Apple Store and Google Play, or a daily e-mail.

-WHY WE LIKE IT: Jethani always says With God Daily is the devotional for people who do not like daily devotionals and we agree – in a good way.
+WHY WE LIKE IT: Jethani always says With God Daily is the devotional for people who do not like daily devotionals and we agree – in the best way possible.
 If you are looking for a devotional that is challenging and insightful then this is it.
 Highly recommended.

 Lectio 365 | 24-7prayer.com

-WHY WE LIKE IT: The calm, reflective ambiance combined with the ability to follow the instructions of the narrator helped us focus on the words of the Bible and the prayers.
+WHY WE LIKE IT: The calm, reflective ambiance of the audio helps us focus on the words and prayers while staying in tune with praying to God.

 This is a fantastic way to start or end a day.

 Liturgy of the Ordinary: Sacred Practices in Everyday Life

 By Tish Harrison Warren | Amazon | 170pg

 SUMMARY: Between doing the dishes, getting up to go to work, taking care of kids or endless chores around the house life can be overwhelming.
 It is easy to wonder, does any of this matter to God?
 Tish Harrison Warren, a priest in the Anglican church, convinces us that the daily grind does matter — and it matters deeply to God.